 Dallas Tummy Tuck Consultation

 If you want to learn more about tummy tuck surgery please call (469) 301-1725 to schedule a consultation with Dr. Raj Mohan, board certified plastic surgeon serving the Dallas-Fort Worth Metroplex.
-He operates in Arlington, Grapevine, Southlake, Dallas, Plano, Frisco, Irving, and Coppell.
+Dr. Mohan serves the Dallas-Fort Worth Metroplex serving Irving, Arlington, Grapevine, Southlake, Dallas, Plano, Frisco, Irving, and Coppell.